Skip to content

 Note

-Development for the development-v6 tag is currently on hold.
-The development-v6 tag uses Alpine Linux.
+Development for the development tag is currently on going, there cloud be some bugs.
+The development tag uses Alpine Linux.
 If you're familiar with Alpine, we encourage you to check out the Dockerfile-Dev-V6 file.
 Your contributions are highly appreciated!

 Supported Architectures